aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-fruit-trees/a-prayer-for-the-tu-bishvat-seder-by-r-david-seidenberg.html.md

 <hr />

-Rabbi David Seidenberg's translation and adaptation of the Prayer for the Tu biShvat Seder found in the <em><a href="https://opensiddur.org/2010/11/pri-etz-hadar/">Pri Ets Hadar</a></em> (Fruit of the Majestic Tree) the first ever published Tu biShvat Seder (circa 17th century), varies from the version found in Sefer Ḥemdat Yamim, by omitting certain phrases.
-Compare with the version found in the Sefer Hemdat Yamim, <a href="https://opensiddur.org/2010/11/pri-etz-hadar/">here</a>.
+Rabbi David Seidenberg's translation and adaptation of the Prayer for the Tu biShvat Seder found in the <em><a href="/?p=1503">Pri Ets Hadar</a></em> (Fruit of the Majestic Tree) the first ever published Tu biShvat Seder (circa 17th century), varies from the version found in Sefer Ḥemdat Yamim, by omitting certain phrases.
+Compare with the version found in the Sefer Ḥemdat Yamim, <a href="https://opensiddur.org/2010/11/pri-etz-hadar/">here</a>.
 Rabbi Seidenberg's translation of the prayer in the <em>Pri Ets Hadar</em> was first posted in 2006 at neohasid.org, <a href="http://www.neohasid.org/torah/blessing_for_tubi/">here</a>.
 Some additional thoughts on <em>Pri Ets Hadar</em> by Rabbi Seidenberg can be found <a href="http://www.neohasid.org/stoptheflood/meditations_on_pri_etz_hadar/">here</a>.
 All footnotes to the <em>Pri Ets Hadar</em> were added by Aharon Varady.
 This prayer was revised by Rabbi Seidenberg in 2016.

 A list of all the Tu biShvat resources on neohasid.org can be found <a href="http://neohasid.org/resources/tu_bishvat/">here</a>.
 This includes a link to download all the versions of the haggadot and the text study sheets in a single file.
 </body>